Edwards leads Timberwolves’ rally past Thibs, Knicks 102-101 | Federal News Network

 TIP-INS

-Knicks: Payton had 17 points and four assists. … Rose was scratched with a sore left ankle.
+Knicks: Payton had 17 points and four assists but three of the team’s 17 turnovers. … Rose was scratched with a sore left ankle.
 He played in the previous two games after missing 10 straight contests due to COVID-19.

-Timberwolves: Ricky Rubio, who was on Thibodeau’s first team in Minnesota in 2016-17, finished with nine points and seven assists. … Okogie was out for a fifth straight game due to COVID-19 protocols.
+Timberwolves: Edwards has at least one steal in 16 straight games, the NBA’s longest active streak and a new team rookie record. … Jaden McDaniels, the rookie who recently cracked the starting lineup and drew the honor of defending the All-Star Randle for the bulk of the night, had 18 points and five rebounds.

 UP NEXT